Salix cupularis: Range

 The natural range is in the northwest of the Chinese provinces of Gansu, Qinghai, Shaanxi, Sichuan, and in Inner Mongolia.
 Salix cupularis grows on mountain slopes at elevations of 2500 to 4000 meters.

 Taxonomy

-Salix cupularis is a kind from the kind of willow (Salix), in the family of the pasture plants (Salicaceae).
-There, it is the section Sclerophyllae assigned.
+Salix cupularis is in the section Sclerophyllae of the willow family (Salicaceae).
 It was described scientifically for the first time in 1923 by Alfred Rehder in Arnoldia, the Journal of the Arnold Arboretum.
 No synonyms are known.
-The genus name Salix is Latin and has been from the Romans used for different types of willow.
+The genus name Salix is the classical Latin name for various willow species.